 - You should not drive or use any tools or machines while taking this medicine

-Can I consume alcohol with Lquin 500mg Inf 100ml?
+Can I consume alcohol with Lquin 500mg Infusion 100ml?

 You should avoid drinking excessive alcohol while taking this medicine, as alcohol may worsen the side effects like drowsiness or dizziness.